BlackSheepCalvin/CodingStyles/ObservationsOutcomes.md

 It was literally just:
 * creating a new interface
 * making JSONReader confirm to that interface
-* rename the method signatures, types, and names (because i changed all these for the interface)
+* rename the method signatures, types, and names (because i changed all these for the interface to be more generic and customizable)
 * moving the JSONReader from Core to Infrastructure
 * Then it worked perfectly for the first time!